mitchelllisle/primeagean-algorithms-course/README.md

 # The Primeagean Data Structures and Algorithms course

-Scala implementing while following along with the course for fun.
+A Scala implementation of The Primeagen's Data Structures and Algorithms course while following along with the course for fun.

 ## Course Details